Alma Adamkienė

-Alma Adamkienė (née Nutautaitė; February 10, 1927) is a Lithuanian philologist and philanthropist.
-She is the wife of the former President of Lithuania, Valdas Adamkus, and was First Lady during his two terms (1998–2003 and 2004–2009).
-She also holds United States citizenship.
-She has no children.
+Alma Adamkienė (née Nutautaitė; 10 February 1927 – 21 May 2023) was a Lithuanian philologist and philanthropist.
+She was the wife of the president of Lithuania, Valdas Adamkus, and was First Lady during his two terms (1998–2003 and 2004–2009).
+She also held United States citizenship.

 Early life

-Adamkienė was born in Šiauliai.
+Adamkienė was born in Šiauliai on 10 February 1927.
 Her father, Stasys Nutautas, was a businessman; her mother, Ona Soblytė-Nutautienė, assisted her husband in various commercial activities.
 In 1944, when the Soviet Army returned to Lithuania, Alma Nutautaitė fled with her family to the West.
 She finished high school in Germany, and later studied Philology at Erlangen University in Nuremberg.

 Life in the United States

-Alma Nutautaitė emigrated to the United States of America in 1949.
+Alma Nutautaitė emigrated to the United States in 1949.
 She first worked as a laboratory assistant at a steel factory.
 Later, she took a position with an insurance company.
 She also organized and participated in Lithuanian émigré activities.
-Alma Nutautaitė married Valdas Adamkus in 1951, and took her husband's surname (she is known as Alma Adamkus in the United States).
+Nutautaitė married Valdas Adamkus in 1951, and took her husband's surname (she was known as Alma Adamkus in the United States).

 First Lady

-During the presidential election held in Lithuania in 1997, Valdas Adamkus campaigned for the Presidency and won.
+During the presidential election held in Lithuania in 1997, Valdas Adamkus campaigned for the presidency and won.
 After Adamkus became president, Adamkienė became involved in various Lithuanian social programs focusing on the welfare of children.
 She opened a foundation, the Alma Adamkienė Charity and Support Fund, in 1999.

+Personal life and death

+Adamkienė had no children.
+She died from a stroke in Vilnius, on 21 May 2023, at the age of 95.